 “It isn’t always a magic fix though and sometimes you need medical help and there is no shame in that at all.”

-4. Rebecca Garofoletti leaned on The Healthy Mummy community for support
+4. Rebecca leaned on The Healthy Mummy community for their support and kindness!

 Rebecca says after giving birth to her daughter she suffered post-natal anxiety and it effected every aspect of her life.